dcunited001/dcunited001.github.io/_drafts/5000bc-reincarnation.md

     - David.
 Saul.
 Paul.
 Benjamin.
 John ... wait which John?
 - names have meaning. different systems of naming people have different range and delineation of meaning.
+- this can be connected to my draft on symbols for a religion
+  - the set of signs that can be connected via semiotics to meanings that are codified in a religion
+    - (ragnarok star: the semiotics of mythoology)

 ========